sifatron/open-ev-data/README.md

 After two years of being a separate project, we have decided to integrate Open EV Data directly into the Chargeprice API.

-You can now access the EV data via the [/v2/vehicles endpoint](https://github.com/chargeprice/chargeprice-api-docs/blob/master/api/v2/vehicles/index.md) of the [Chargeprice API](https://github.com/chargeprice/chargeprice-api-docs).
+You can now access the EV data with a paid subscription via the [/v2/vehicles endpoint](https://github.com/chargeprice/chargeprice-api-docs/blob/master/api/v2/vehicles/index.md) of the [Chargeprice API](https://github.com/chargeprice/chargeprice-api-docs).